Seattle pays $450,000 to ex-Seattle City Light worker who spoke out about sexual harassment

 The city also agreed in the July 22 settlement with Rocha to a joint statement acknowledging her work with the Silence Breakers, a group that includes city employees and activists.

-“The city recognizes Ms. Rocha’s courage in speaking up about her experiences and commends her for the significant contributions that she has made to the Seattle Silence Breakers,” the statement says.
+“The City recognizes Ms. Rocha’s courage in speaking up about her experiences and commends her for the significant contributions that she has made to the Seattle Silence Breakers,” the statement says.

 “The Silence Breakers were instrumental in the City’s recent efforts to support employees who are experiencing issues in the workplace, including the recent formation of the Office of the Employee Ombud.”